MacGuffin, 2020 ff.

 „PARADIGMA Blickwechsel 2019_copyright“, Tapetenwerk, Leipzig

-„Bauhaus Dessau“, Josef Filipp Galery, Leipzig (Solo)
+„Bauhaus Dessau“, Josef Filipp Gallery, Leipzig (Solo)

 „VISIONEN DER MODERNE HEUTE“, Museum for Photography, Braunschweig